sifis-home/third-party-application/README.md

-# Third-Party Application Container
+# Third-Party Applications Generator

-A Docker container for a SIFIS-Home third-party application automatically generated through Continuous Integration starting from code.
+It automatically generates Docker containers for some SIFIS-Home third-party applications through Continuous Integration using code as starting point.

-The name of a SIFIS-Home third-party application image starts with the prefix `3pa-` and is followed by the name of the application.
-In this repository, the name of the application is `lamp` and the name of the docker image is `3pa-lamp-architecture`.
-The repository name is decoupled from this naming convention.

 # Extract labels from the docker image